Fireman Sam: Controversies

-In July 2016, it emerged that in Series 9, Episode 6 called "Troubled Waters" – in which the character Elvis slips on a piece of paper and falls into a stack of sheets of paper, causing them to fly everywhere – one of the flying pages that briefly came into view was identified as a page from the Quran: "Surah Mulk (67), verses 13–26".
-The production company Mattel apologised for this accident, removed the episode from broadcast, and ceased work with Xing Xing, the animation company responsible for the error.
+In July 2016, it emerged that in Series 9, Episode 6, entitled "Troubled Waters" – in which Elvis slips on a piece of paper and falls into a stack of sheets of paper, causing them to fly everywhere – one of the flying pages that had briefly come into view had been a page from the Quran: Surah Mulk (67), verses 13–26.
+The production company Mattel apologised for this incident, removed the episode from broadcast, and ceased work with Xing Xing, the animation company made responsible for the error.
 Mattel stated: "Someone from the production company thought they were just putting in random text.
 We have no reason to believe it was done maliciously."
 It was at first thought that this episode would have to be removed from broadcast circulation, but instead was censored by having the scene edited to show Elvis just slipping on a blank piece of paper, so the television networks were still able to broadcast it.
 The BBC received more than 1,000 complaints and forwarded them to Channel 5 as the BBC has not aired Fireman Sam since 2008.
+Ofcom decided not to investigate the episode stating that even at the highest resolution it was impossible to tell if the text was from the Quran or not.